 Credit to Women beneficiaries

-closely monitors the progress under various lending schemes for women beneficiaries and
+the progress under various lending schemes for women beneficiaries at Corporate Office.

 Credit to Minority Communities